hasancubk/DMS-of-human-ADSL/README.md

 - `figures/` - Generated figures
 - `docs/` - Additional documentation

+**Note:** The `raw_counts` files and the barcode-variant table are **not included in this repository due to file size limits**, but they can be accessed upon request.
+Please contact the authors if you need access to these datasets.

 Please contact:
 📧 hasan.cubk@hotmail.com
 for any inquiries about the project or data.